patrinoua/patrinoua/README.md

 [![Angeliki is a coffee spectrum](https://github.com/patrinoua/patrinoua/blob/master/rainbow%20-%20da%20coffee!!!.jpg)](https://www.angelikipatrinou.com)<!-- .element maxWidth="500px" -->

-### Hi there 👋
+### Hey there 👋

-I'm Angeliki.
+I'm Angela!
 I'm a web and mobile app developer specializing in React, React Native, Expo, Firebase, Node and Express.

 On my free time I like playing ping pong and I even made an app about it!